Automatically purge images from an Azure container registry

 acr purge supports several optional parameters.
 The following two are used in examples in this article:

 --untagged- Specifies that all manifests that don't have associated tags (untagged manifests) are deleted.
+This parameter also deletes untagged manifests in addition to tags that are already being deleted.

 --dry-run- Specifies that no data is deleted, but the output is the same as if the command is run without this flag.
 This parameter is useful for testing a purge command to make sure it does not inadvertently delete data you intend to preserve.